InverseFinance/inverse-alerts/README.md

 2. Enter an alert name in the appropriate column depending on the alert type.
 3. Define the alert type you are going to use :
-    - for Smart contract events go to `alerts_events` sheet and add the alert name and the events you want to listen to (case sensitive).
+    - for Smart contract events go to `alerts_events` sheet and add the alert name and the events you want to listen to (case-sensitive).
     - for State functions variation go to `alerts_state`, add the alert name and the state functions you want to monitor
     - for Transactions go to `alerts_tx`, add the alert name (it is not necessary to add the addresses again since they should be filled on the sheet `contracts`)
-4. If you are using State function alerts with arguments, carefully amend `main.py` to allow the script to loop correctly throught the function argument.
+4. If you are using State function alerts with arguments, carefully amend `main.py` to allow the script to loop correctly through the function arguments.
    In the case of this script we have two State functions alerts, one with parameters, the other not, so we switch the arguments with :